 As a logical consequence of the prolonged economic downturn it appears that participation in the federal food stamp program is continuing to rise.

-In fact, household participation has been climbing so steadily that it has far surpassed the last peak set as a result of the immediate fallout following hurricane Katrina.
+In fact, household participation has been climbing so steadily that it has far surpassed the last peak (which looks like a minor blip by comparison) set as a result of the immediate fallout following hurricane Katrina.

-Participation continues to increase with nominal benefit costs climbing a lofty 8.68% on a year-over-year basis to $6.08 billion for the month.
+Participation continues to swell with nominal benefit costs climbing 2.91% on a year-over-year basis to $6.26 billion for the month.